Skip to Content

 Mycorrhizas are essentially the associations between helpful fungi and the roots of plants.

 The fungi are essential to wild plants and the soil in general.
 This is because they work to extend the plant’s root area, helping them to thrive.
-To aid you in having a deeper understanding of these fungi, you can look into this recent article that I wrote on just what mycorrhizal fungi are, as it covers topics ranging from the benefits of these fungi to their subtypes.
+To aid you in having a deeper understanding of these fungi, you can look into this recent article that I wrote on mycorrhizal fungi, as it covers topics ranging from the benefits of these fungi to their subtypes.

 The connection between phosphorus and mycorrhizal fungi